COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### User Message: Register Context

-This message is send by the DLT user library once for each context which should be registered to the DLT daemon.
+This message is sent by the DLT user library once for each context which should be registered to the DLT daemon.
 It contains the following information:

 - The application id of the application to be registered
 - The context id of the application to be registered
 - Each created context is stored with its associated information in a dynamically growing array in the DLT user library.
-The index in this array is send.
+The index in this array is sent.
 - The process id of the process using the DLT user library.
 This information is required, if the DLT daemon wants to send something to the DLT user library.
 - The initial log level of the context
 - The initial trace status of the context
 - The length of the following description.